Bradfield/algos/introduction.md

 of the most important data structures and algorithms in computer science.

-Throughout, we provide implementations and examples in idiomatic Python, to help convey the *usefulness* of these data structures and algorithms, both directly and as models for analogous or derivative work that you do.
+We have written the examples in this book in idiomatic Python to help convey the *usefulness* of these data structures and algorithms, both directly and as models for analogous work that you will do.

-Many practicing software engineers are skeptical that data structures and algorithms are as useful as we suggest.
-Our best explanation for this skepticism is that they never encountered the content in a way that was encouraged deep understanding.
-Perhaps they were [unfortunate enough](http://v.cx/2010/04/feynman-brazil-education) to study the content in a computer science program that encouraged rote memorization, or subjected themselves to such an experience for the sake of passing technical interviews.
-Or perhaps they became adequate programmers without having encountered the content at all, and doubt that there may be more to learn than what they already know.
+Many software engineers are skeptical that this subject matter is useful.
+Our best explanation for such skepticism is that those engineers never encountered these topics in a way that was encouraged deep understanding.
+Perhaps they were [unfortunate enough](http://v.cx/2010/04/feynman-brazil-education) to participate in a computer science program that encouraged rote memorization, or subjected themselves to such an experience for the sake of succeeding at technical interviews.
+Or perhaps they became adequate programmers without having encountered the content at all, and presume that they have reached the limits of their capabilities.

-Whatever the case may be, we’re confident that the usefulness of this content increases proportionally to the depth at which you understand it—a depth that comes through a combination of study and application.
-Those who understand trees in depth are more likely to identify tree shapes in their own data, and have the confidence to apply a traversal algorithm with predictable results.
-Those who have Big-O analysis as a tool in their toolkits are not only better at discussing alternatives and deciding between trade offs, they are overall more cognizant of the trade offs that we implicitly make as software engineers every day.
+Whatever the case, we’re confident that the usefulness of studying algorithms and data structures increases proportionally to the depth at which you understand it—a depth that comes through a combination of study and application.
+Those who understand trees in depth are more likely to identify tree shapes in their own data, and have the confidence to apply a traversal algorithm appropriately.
+Those who count Big-O analysis as a tool in their toolkits not only have a better vocabulary for comparing alternative strategies, they are also more cognizant overall of the trade offs we implicitly make every day.
 Those who see recursion everywhere see recursion everywhere :)

 One trade off that *we* have made is to sacrifice breadth for the sake of depth.
-We cover fewer data structures and algorithms than a typical introductory text may cover, so that we can focus more on those that we consider to be more fundamental.
+We cover fewer data structures and algorithms than a typical introductory text may cover, in order to focus more on what we consider to be important.
 For instance we do not cover sorting algorithms at all, and instead spend more time walking you through interesting applications of tree and graph traversal algorithms.
 For this reason, we hope that you work through the examples slowly, with a REPL or text editor open, verifying that you absorb and appreciate the content at the depth required to appreciate its usefulness for decades to come.

 Assumed Knowledge
 ---